We get it. If you can’t stand the appointment, you don’t receive the care.

 We promise that we will not make negative remarks about your teeth or lecture you, no matter how long it’s been since you’ve been seen by a dental office.
 We will not think you are silly if a part of you feels panicked or anxious.
 Most of all, we will be patient with you so that you feel comfortable enough to get the superior dental care that you deserve.

 Rest assured, we have the capacity to create a tailor-made approach for you to help you to overcome your dental anxiety.
 We have helped hundreds of people find a way to receive dental care that feels possible and positive.
-Some strategies available to you are private counseling, pet therapy, using nitrous oxide or oral sedation or a combination of both for relaxation, watching Netflix, having needle-free freezing, and many other effective remedies, used alone or in combination.
+Some strategies available to you are private counseling, pet therapy, using nitrous oxide or oral sedation or a combination of both for relaxation, watching Netflix, and many other effective remedies.
 The most important aspect in overcoming dental anxiety is clear, effective communication when sorting out which strategies will work best for each individual patient.